American Toilets

 A friend pointed out some time ago that I really needed to include my toilet in this collection.
 So here it is.

 And then another friend suggested that my Toilets of the World collection was sadly lacking multimedia.
-What this site really needed was a video.
-Oh, not just video, but MP3 audio and ringtones.
+What this site really needed was video, MP3 audio and ringtones.

-Well, since downloadable multimedia is an enormously popular concept, and since I'm always interested in further monetization of this site, click here to download MPEG video, MP3 audio, and a ringtone of this very toilet in action!
+Well, since downloadable multimedia is an enormously popular concept, and since I'm always interested in further monetization of this site, why not?

 Women's toilet at the Triple XXX diner in West Lafayette, Indiana.
 On the hill but on the level.